Why is the weather forecast always wrong?

 We monitor the Gusts on Met Office, Windfinder, and XC Weather (NOT BBC Weather - it only reports gusts once they hit 40mph, we are interested in gusts from 30mph).
 (Take a look at it yourself and watch how unpredictible and changeable it can be at times.)

 Organising an outdoor event takes time, and working with an uncontrollable element such as the weather makes everything more difficult.
-With a large number of traders starting preparations a few days before an event, and our staff organising the market equipment we need to make a decision on whether we can go ahead at least two days before the actual date.
+With a large number of traders starting preparations a few days before an event, preparing food, making childcare arrangements etc, and our staff organising the market equipment we need to make a decision on whether we can go ahead at least two days before the actual date.

 We use the forecasts available to us at the time to make these decisions, the forecasts can change daily, and sometimes calm down before the market date, but if we have already made the decision to cancel and informed traders it's too late to reorganise at that stage.